 The Toy Association Statement on Magnets in Toys

-Strict federal toy safety standards prohibit the use of certain powerful magnets in any toy part that is small enough to be swallowed and is intended for children under 14 years old.
+Strict federal toy safety standards prohibit the use of certain powerful magnets (known as rare earth magnets) in any toy part that is small enough to be swallowed and is intended for children under 14 years old.

-This statement was reaffirmed by The Toy Association in September 2018.
+This statement was updated by The Toy Association in November 2020.